nais/doc/content/drafts/secure-logs.md

 ## Enabling secure logs

-Secure logs can be enabled by setting the `secure_logs.enabled` flag in the application resource.
+Secure logs can be enabled by setting the `secureLogs.enabled` flag in the application resource.
 See [Naiserator](https://github.com/nais/naiserator/).